Sharing my favorite dining room wall decor ideas to inspire you to dress up your empty dining room walls with style!

 A great way to bring color and pattern into your dining room is with a wallpapered feature wall such as the one created with {this stunning grasscloth wallpaper}:

 You don’t have to use pasted wallpaper either – there are a lot of great peel & stick options that would be great for a dining room feature wall.
-Check out {this post on peel & stick wallpaper} for details on peel & stick wallpaper installation and some favorite sources.
+Check out my post on how to hang peel & stick wallpaper} for details on peel & stick wallpaper installation and some favorite sources.

 ellen b. says